artusrocha/quake-log-demo/README.md

 - `www` folder contains just files for wasm webpage version.
 - `server` folder contains just files for wasm + nodejs server version.

+### About tests
+Diferent from other languages, in Rust, write tests in the same file of the code we are testing is a *idiomatic* way.
+Other way is write at other file in the as a submodule and reference it on the file that is been tested.
+Both ways are exemplified on this project.

 ## Use as CLI

 ```bash